enisn/UraniumUI/docs/en/theming/CreatingTheme.md

 | Contrast | Text and icons have sufficient contrast against their container tokens. |

 Use `StatefulContentView` or `ButtonView` for custom clickable surfaces instead of a passive layout with only `TapGestureRecognizer`.
 See [Accessibility Best Practices](../best-practices/Accessibility.md) and [Clickable Areas](../best-practices/ClickableAreas.md).

-## Theme Review Checklist

-Before publishing a theme or opening a theme PR, check:

-1. App startup calls the required `UseUraniumUI...` methods.
-2. Resource dictionaries are merged in the correct order.
-3. Light and dark color tokens exist for every style that uses `AppThemeBinding`.
-4. New public controls and resources have `XmlnsDefinition` entries.
-5. Keyed styles are stable and class styles are easy to use from app XAML.
-6. New style variants use `BaseResourceKey` instead of copying large styles.
-7. Interactive controls are keyboard reachable and have visible focus.
-8. Validation messages are readable and mapped to the correct field.
-9. `AutoFormView` mappings are configured if the theme provides replacement editors.
-10. Documentation shows the required XML namespace, resource setup, and control examples.

 ## Related Pages